top of page

 2. Market-Leading Lacquer Protection – 9 Layers Deep

-• This finish completely seals the 6mm European Oak top layer, creating a durable, wipeable surface that resists spills, staining, and general wear and tear.
+• This finish seals the 6mm European Oak top layer, creating a durable, wipeable surface that resists spills, staining, and general wear and tear.

-• The lacquer is factory-applied in a controlled environment and cured for optimal performance — resulting in a floor that’s not just beautiful, but also hygienic and moisture-resistant.
+• The lacquer is factory-applied in a controlled environment and cured for optimal performance—resulting in a floor that’s not just beautiful but also hygienic and moisture-resistant.

-• Importantly, this layer maintains full imperviousness, which is critical in aligning with both G3 and E3 intent.
+• Importantly, this layer maintains full imperviousness, which is essential in aligning with both G3 and E3 intent.
+No other engineered timber floor in New Zealand offers this level of surface prefinished protection.

 3. Tight Bond to Substrate – No Movement, No Expansion Gaps